Kosmosaik/ClickToGetLoot/docs/ROADMAP.md

 - Each zone has:
   - Level range / Difficulty system (we need to discuss this a lot to find a good balance), a specific biome, Points of interests (small interactable objects/areas), locations (stage-transitioning areas where new exploration progress starts with its oen POIs and entities), enemies etc. Not all of this will be implemented in 0.0.70, but it till be discussed and a lot of decisions will be made here to set the foundation going forward.
 - Zone unlock progression (unlocks adjacent/neighbouring zones to "finished" zones)
 - A Starting Zone that the player will begin in.
-This zone will contain all the tutorials and we will focus on expanding this zone first after the world map and starting zone has been implemented.
-This zone will have predefined quests/tasks that the player will have to complete before 100%-ing the zone and continue to the next zone, while future zones will have optional/randomly generated quests and progress will be more time based.
+This zone will in the future have predefined quests/tasks that the player will have to complete before 100%-ing the zone and continue to the next zone, while future zones     will have optional/randomly generated quests and progress will be more time based.
-- Generate Resource Nodes and POIs (Locations and Entities will come later).
+- Generate Resource Nodes, Entities, POIs and Locations.
-- Make resource nodes contain resources (item/loot table) - No interaction/gathering system yet.
+- Make resource nodes contain resources (item/loot table) - Simple click and harvest interaction for now.

 ### UI: